McDowellME/DBMyStuff/README.md

 ### Why I'm awesome

+* DB first & scaffolding

+* Simple concept from inception

 ### Happy little accidents

+* Paralysis by analysis

+* Prioritization

+* Design - Wireframes

 ### Luck was on my side

+* People as a resource

+* Trial & error

+* Scripting tables

 ### What future me would tell past me

+* Scaffold

+* Organization

+* Prioritize - Kanban

+* Turn on in server on Azure